training4developers/bootcamp_04102017/group-project.md

 - There are no errors in the console
 - All of the requirements are met, and implement one optional requirement
 - Each member of the team made a significant contribution, and can describe to the instructor what they coded
 - The application looks good.
-There will be some evidence of effort to make it look good.
+There will be some evidence of effort to make it look good and use the color theme.